AJP PR7 Review | Bike Reviews

 First unveiled at Germany’s Intermot show in 2014, the Portugese-born AJP PR7 rally bike has undergone a three-year gestation period, developing into a formidable on and off-road bike.

-The fuel-injected (45mm throttle body), balancer shaft equipped and button-start-only six-speed SWM motor is wrapped in AJP’s trademark twin-spar steel and aluminium frame design, and the 17 litre Acerbis under-seat fuel tank remains, making for seriously slim ergos.
+The fuel-injected (45mm throttle body), balancer shaft equipped and button-start-only six-speed SWM motor is wrapped in AJP’s trademark twin-spar steel and aluminium frame design, and the 17 litre Acerbis under-seat fuel tank remains, giving the AJP PR7 a slim feel.

 Mounted in front of the roomy seat is a lockable fuel cap and carbon air box lid, which covers a K&N-style filter in the above-motor air box.
 The engine breathes out through twin titanium headers that merge into one low-slung mid-pipe and muffler hanging rally-style from below the right side of the fuel cell.
 The exhaust and aluminium lower frame cradles are protected by an alloy bash plate.